systemsdk/docker-symfony-api/readme.md

 Note 1: You can get unique secret key for example [here](http://nux.net/secret).

 Note 2: Do not use .env.local.php on dev and test environment (delete it if exist).

+Note 3: Delete var/mysql-data folder if it is exist.

 3.Add domain to local 'hosts' file:
 ```bash